By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 17. Clever Lighting

-Thoughtful placement, like lights above the mirror or tucked into shelving, makes the room brighter and more spacious.
+Thoughtful placement of lighting, like lights above the mirror or tucked into shelving, makes the room brighter and visually more spacious at the same time.

 We also have a light integrated into the mirror in our bathroom.
 This has taken our bathroom game to the next level for me haha I love the modern look and the light that now emanates from the mirror.